-- Good prospects for 2014 despite softer market conditions in non-life reinsurance - Improved profitability in life and health reinsurance - Stable to modestly higher gross premium volume in total business - Return on investment of 3.2% attainable for assets under own management - Group net income guidance in the order of EUR 850 million confirmed
+- Good prospects for 2014 in property and casualty reinsurance despite softer market conditions - Improving profitability in life and health reinsurance - · Stable to modestly higher gross premium volume in total business - Targeted return on investment of 3.2% for assets under own management clearly within reach - Group net income guidance in the order of EUR 850 million confirmed

 The general business climate in the international (re)insurance industry remains challenging.
-On the one hand, the protracted low level of interest rates is making it more difficult to generate attractive investment returns.
-At the same time, reinsurers are also facing a significantly more competitive environment than in previous years.
-Hannover Re has adjusted well to these challenging conditions with its prudent reserving approach, broadly diversified investment strategy and selective underwriting policy in non-life reinsurance.
-Despite appreciable rate erosion, which is especially noticeable in US natural catastrophe business, we nevertheless continue to see encouraging business potential.
-Particularly noteworthy here are Asia-Pacific markets, the countries of Central and Eastern Europe, marine lines as well as facultative business and structured reinsurance.
-Based on constant exchange rates, the Hannover Re Group expects to generate stable to slightly higher gross premium volume in the current financial year.
+On the one hand, the protracted low level of interest rates is making it difficult to generate attractive investment returns.
+At the same time, reinsurers are facing a significantly more competitive environment than in previous years.
+Hannover Re is nevertheless optimally placed to handle these conditions thanks to its selective underwriting policy in property and casualty reinsurance, broadly diversified investment strategy and prudent reserving approach.